DesDens/Astro-Sanity-Minimal/README.md

 1. Open a terminal(or go inside the actual folder itseld and run in cmd: "code ." in VS code) located at the astro folder
 2.  `npm install astro`
+3. Modify the "astro.config.mjs" by replacing the [projectID] with the ID of your sanity project studio
-3.  `npm start`
+4.  `npm start`
-4. Your Astro site should be running on [http://localhost:3000](http://localhost:3000)
+5. Your Astro site should be running on [http://localhost:3000](http://localhost:3000)
-5.  `npm run build` to build to production locally
+6.  `npm run build` to build to production locally

 IMPORTANT: To add or update posts from sanity you NEED to restart the astro site:
 Ctrl+C in cmd to terminate the current state and redo npm run dev/npm start